MILITARY JOKES

 As they hit the sack for the night, the 1SG said:

-Sir, look up into the sky and tell me what you see?
+up into the sky and tell me what you see?

 The CO said I see millions of stars."